y-zkim/Internship_test/README.md

 # Internship_test
-This repo is The OOP part of the internship test
+This repo is The OOP part of the internship test.